 Oddly, Google never consistently blurred Indian Point.
 United States officials did not require pixelation for domestic facilities, so it remains visible today.
 But visibility does not equal transparency.
 Looking at satellite imagery now, you see an empty industrial park.
 Nothing in those images conveys the worst-case scenarios that kept people up at night for decades.
 The danger was real.
 The maps just did not show it.

 That gap between what you can see and what you need to know matters.
 Sometimes places that should be hidden stay in full view, and their true risk only becomes clear when you dig into the history.
+The next example shows a very different kind of danger: one that is obvious, immediate, and impossible to ignore once you understand the setting.

 4. North Sentinel Island, India

 India made it illegal to go within five nautical miles of the island.
 That law protects both the tribe and outsiders.
-The Sentinelese have no immunity to common diseases.
+The Sentinelese have no known immunity to common diseases.
 Contact could devastate them.
 Meanwhile, visitors face lethal force.

 5. Area 51, Nevada

-The United States government denied its existence for decades.
-The CIA only acknowledged Area 51 publicly in 2013.
+The only place the CIA managed to acknowledge is the place we know as Area 51 publicly, which they did in 2013.
 Over the years, Google’s satellite imagery of the Groom Lake base has fluctuated between blurring and low-resolution patches.
-Conspiracy theorists point out that even clearer images show visible mosaic artifacts around the perimeter, as if someone deliberately obscured the fences and nearby buildings.
+Conspiracy theorists point out that even more distinct images show visible mosaic artifacts around the perimeter, as if someone deliberately obscured the fences and nearby buildings.

-The funny thing about Area 51 is that its “hidden” nature is both myth and reality.
+The strange thing about Area 51 is that its “hidden” nature is both myth and reality.
 Satellite enthusiasts confirm that older imagery was intentionally shelved or replaced.
 Corners of the base remain blurred.
 But attempts to hide the base only fed speculation.
 The Streisand Effect in action.
 Try to conceal something that big, and people will dig even harder.

-6. Chernobyl Exclusion Zone, Ukraine
+6. Chornobyl Exclusion Zone, Ukraine

-Chernobyl is one of the most radioactive places on Earth.
+Chornobyl is known as one of the most radioactive places on Earth, if not the most.
 After the reactor meltdown in 1986, Soviet authorities evacuated three hundred fifty thousand people and cordoned off roughly twenty-six hundred square kilometers.
-Today, it is mostly a ghost region.
-Abandoned cities like Pripyat.
-Forests reclaiming villages.
-The imposing New Safe Confinement sarcophagus over Reactor 4.

 The danger is invisible but persistent.
 Hot spots of gamma and alpha radiation litter the landscape, especially in the Red Forest.
 Ukraine still manages the zone tightly.
 Public access requires permits or guided tours to avoid exposure.

-Google Maps actually shows Chernobyl and Pripyat at medium resolution.
+Google Maps shows Chornobyl and Pripyat at medium resolution.
 It has not been intentionally blacked out in recent years.
-Tourists can even see the ferris wheel in Pripyat on Street View.
+Tourists can even see the Ferris wheel in Pripyat on Street View.
 But what matters is what is not on the map.
 No dwellings are marked.
 No one safely lives in the inner zone, except a few stubborn self-settlers known as samosely.
-Zoom in and you realize nature has taken everything back.

 7. Snake Island (Ilha da Queimada Grande), Brazil